As someone who’s worked with early-stage companies my entire career, I have a lot of opinions on how formations should be handled.

 Is Doola legit?

 Doola is a newcomer to the company formation space.
-Our review metrics rank them at 4.8 out of 5 stars.
-The key drawback of Doola is that they are a new company, meaning that you run the risk of having to change your vendor if they are acquired.
-Having gone through two seven-figure funding rounds, NanoGlobals considers the risk of going out of business unlikely for Doola.
+Our review metrics rank them at 3.2 out of 5 stars in 2024.
+The key drawback of Doola is that they are a startup company with limited history, meaning that you run the risk of having to change your vendor if they are acquired or shut down — which is extremely common for YC startups.